Showing posts with label christmas lights. Show all posts

 We stopped at Zaxby's in Foley for dinner, and we both ordered salads.

-By the time we arrived at the hotel, we were both very tired and we both took a hot bath and climbed into bed.
+By the time we arrived at the hotel, we were both exhausted, so we took a hot bath and climbed into bed.

 I had been dealing with this crud for about a week.
-I had been taking Muniex and the little Muniex man will not leave me alone.
+I had been taking Muniex, and the little Muniex man would not leave me alone.

-Rain is in the forecast for later today with lots of fog.
+Rain is forecast for later today, with lots of fog.
 The fog settled in on us as we rode back across Mobile Bay.

 Gulf Shores Beach (you can still see the fog)

 We stopped at BAM in Gulf Shores to buy "The Night Before Christmas" book.
-I want my granddaughter, who is graduating with a degree in Elementary Education, to begin a tradition of reading "The Night Before Christmas" when we celebrate our Christmas Family Get-together.
+I want my granddaughter, who is graduating with a degree in Elementary Education, to begin a tradition of reading "The Night Before Christmas" at our Christmas Family Get-together.

 We visited the tiny Santa Village, the Christmas tree lane, the bell tower, the fountain, and the train depot.
-We watched and listened to a man tell stories about the miniature trains' display, along with a group of children.
+We watched and listened to a mother tell stories about the miniature train display, along with a group of children.

 CrossWalk @ Foley Park